 Lower Heating and Cooling Costs

-One of the main reasons why homeowners choose double and triple pane over single pane windows is the noticeable decrease in energy costs.
-The superior insulating properties of triple or double pane windows will require less use of your HVAC system, which will add up to significant savings on your cooling and heating costs, especially over time.
+One of the main reasons why homeowners choose double and triple-pane over single-pane windows is the noticeable decrease in energy costs.
+The superior insulating properties of triple or double-pane windows will require less use of your HVAC system, which will significantly save your cooling and heating costs, especially over time.

-Keep in mind that whether you opt for single, double, or triple pane windows, they can be custom designed to fit the look of your home.
+Keep in mind that whether you opt for single, double, or triple-pane windows, they can be custom-designed to fit the look of your home.
 Today’s windows are able to be manufactured in a wide array of sizes, shapes, colors, and finishes.
-You can even opt for stylish window grids or decorative glass options, such as stained or tinted windows.
+You can even opt for stylish window grids or decorative glass options like stained or tinted windows.

-Contact WindowTech Windows and Doors when it is time to upgrade from single pane windows to those with double or triple panes.
+Contact WindowTech Windows and Doors when upgrading from single-pane windows to those with double or triple panes.
 We will provide you with a free in-home consultation complete with an estimate for your new windows.
 Call us today to find out which style of windows is the best for your home.